OS: Android 10

 Google Pixel 4a review: Price and availability

-The Pixel 4a will be available August 20, both unlocked from Google and retailers like Amazon, as well as through Verizon, Google Fi, US Cellular and other select carriers.
-There’s only one configuration of this device — Just Black, with 128GB of storage — and it costs $349.
+The Pixel 4a is available unlocked from Google and retailers like Amazon.
+You can also buy the phone through Verizon, Google Fi, US Cellular and other select carriers.
+There’s only one configuration of this device with 128GB of storage and it costs $349.
+Originally available in Just Black, there's now a Barely Blue color option that's exclusive to Google's online store.

 As with all Pixel phones, there’s no microSD expandability here, so having all that space available from the get go is certainly useful.